 The OMM Trio Pouch is mounted on my chest, an item I always take with me on a backpack, I have not included this in the weight, as it mainly carries my Sony A6500 camera with a Sigma 16mm Wide Angle Lens, so maybe optional for some people as they may only carry a mobile in their pocket for photos.
 The Pacerpole Trekking poles I don't count as carrying because they are being used all the time while walking.

-This list is for backpacking in the UK during the summer months of June/July/August up until generally mid September, although if the weather is mild either side of these dates it will be OK.
+This list is for backpacking in the UK during the 3 seasons period of April until generally mid September, although if the weather is mild either side of these dates it will be OK.
 It is assumed that weather will be mainly fair and mild with nights dropping no lower than 5-6 C and in the height of summer with warm weather probably not dropping much less than 8 C even in the mountains.

 4 x 6.5 " Lawson Titanium Tent Stakes for Ultra Bivy- 26g